-The Navigating Care Coordination Series offers physicians and their teams an enriched, cross-discipline group learning experience focused on testing new approaches in care coordination.
-Participants will reduce patient care gaps and delays while improving information flow between primary and secondary/tertiary care.
-Primary care practices will choose and work closely with a referral partner (e.g. regional health authority programs, consultant physicians, community programs, etc.) serving a shared patient population to build a care coordination agreement.
-The agreement will be tested and optimized with existing healthcare team members and implemented within their practices.
+The Navigating Care Coordination Series provided physicians and their teams an enriched, cross-discipline group learning experience focused on testing new approaches in care coordination.
+Participants focused on reducing patient care gaps and delays while improving information flow between primary and secondary/tertiary care.
+Primary care practices worked closely with a referral partner (e.g. regional health authority programs, consultant physicians, community programs, etc.) serving a shared patient population to build a care coordination agreement.
+The agreement was tested and optimized with existing healthcare team members and implemented within their practices.

 By the end of this program, participants should be able to:

 - Discuss the current state of care coordination in NL;

 - List available resources relating to care coordination;

 - Create a list of common terms linked to care coordination;